BASS_DEVICEINFO structure

 Platform-specific

 Depending on the BASS_CONFIG_UNICODE config setting, name and driver can be in ANSI or UTF-8 form on Windows.
-They are always in UTF-16 form ("WCHAR" rather than "char") on Windows CE, and UTF-8 on other platforms.
+They are always in UTF-8 form on other platforms.

 See also